Japan City Guides: Okinawa

 Southern Okinawa was the site of the biggest battles during World War II, and there are many sites commemorating the war including the Himeyuri Monument, Himeyuri Peace Museum, the Peace Memorial Park and Mabuni Hill.

 Cape Chinen forms the southern tip of Okinawa and is renowned for its reefs and marine environment.
 The Chinen Marine Leisure Center runs glass-bottomed boat tours as well as trips to a secluded island off the coast for diving, fishing, and swimming.
+The Okinawan sacred site of Sefa Utaki in in this area.

 Northern and Central Okinawa